 Note: At least one author of each accepted paper must register and present at a technical session.

-| 29 May 2026 | Close reviews |
+Close reviews |

-| 22 Jun 2026 | Camera Ready Version |
+Camera Ready Version |

 The articles will be evaluated through a double-blind peer review process conducted by an international committee of experts in Human-Computer Interaction and related areas.
 Each paper will have a minimum of three independent reviewers to ensure impartiality.
 In the event of significant discrepancies between evaluations, a senior member of the scientific committee will perform a meta-review to issue a final decision, ensuring a fair assessment based on methodological consistency and the relevance of the paper.